 History of Present Illness (HPI)

-A five-month-old boy is brought to the pediatric ophthalmologist by his mother with concerns about her son’s eyes.
-The mother reports that her son’s eyes don’t appear “straight.”
-She states it most frequently occurs when the patient is looking sideways or before naps.
+A three-year-old girl is brought to the pediatric ophthalmologist by her mother with concerns about her daughter’s eyes.
+The mother reports that her daughter’s eyes don’t appear “straight.”
+She states it occurs almost all the time in the right eye.
 She notices that the patient’s right eye deviates more nasally than the left eye.